Mokkapps/vuejs-athen-meetup-2023-lightning-talk-polite-popup-nuxt-3-slides/slides.md

 ---

-# Track time spent on page
+# Track Time Spent On Page

 The visitor must be actively scrolling the current page for 6 seconds or more.